armaples/notes-app/Develop/README.md

 # Note Taker

 ## Description
 This project ensures the functionality of provided starter code for a note taking app.
+Everything functions as it should: you can create a new note and save it, that note will show up on the sidebar, and you can click it again for later access.
+The only function that does not work yet is the delete funciton.

 ## Table of Contents